-- Sleepy Hollow Road Bridge 1 to Sleepy Hollow Road Bridge 2: (1.6 miles) Good prospect that is mostly open.
+- Sleepy Hollow Road Bridge 1 to Sleepy Hollow Road Bridge 2: (1.6 miles) A good prospect that is mostly open.
 Probably a few limestone outcrops.
 The second Sleep Hollow Road bridge is not a viable access because of a fence.

-- Sleepy Hollow Road Bridge 2 to Coon Hollow Road: (1.8 miles) Good prospect with likely a few limestone outcrops.
+- Sleepy Hollow Road Bridge 2 to Coon Hollow Road: (1.8 miles) A good prospect a few nice limestone outcrops.

-- Hwy A to Airport Road: (6.4 miles) A very good prospect with great limestone outcrops (reviewed Jul 2016).
+- Hwy A to Airport Road: (6.4 miles) An excellent leg with great limestone outcrops.

-- Airport Road to Platte Road: (5.0 miles) A very good prospect with fun riffly current (reviewed Aug 2013).
+- Airport Road to Platte Road: (5.0 miles) An excellent leg with fun riffly current.

-- Platte Road to Big Platte Road: (5.1 miles) A good prospect with fun riffles, limestone outcrops and nice valley vistas (reviewed Jun 2015).
+- Platte Road to Big Platte Road Bridge #1: (5.1 miles) An ok leg with fun riffles, limestone outcrops and nice valley vistas.

-- Big Platte Road Bridge #1 to Big Platte Road Bridge #2: (3.2 miles) Good prospect.
+- Big Platte Road Bridge #1 to Big Platte Road Bridge #2: (3.2 miles) An ok prospect.

-- Hwy O to Indian Creek Road: (7.6 miles) Ok prospect.
+- Hwy O to Indian Creek Road: (7.6 miles) A mediocre prospect.

-- Indian Creek Road to Mouth at Mississippi: (1.56 miles) Ok prospect
+- Indian Creek Road to Mouth at Mississippi: (1.6 miles) A mediocre prospect.

 View Platte River 1 in a larger map